hassio-addons/addon-base/README.md

 You have several options to get them answered:

+- The [Community Hass.io Add-ons Discord chat server][discord] for add-on support and feature requests.
+- The [Home Assistant Discord Chat Server][discord-ha] for general Home Assistant discussions and questions.
 - The Home Assistant [Community Forum][forum].
-- The Home Assistant [Discord Chat Server][discord] for general Home Assistant discussions and questions.
 - Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

 You could also [open an issue here][issue] GitHub.